xMurungi/Shopy/README.md

 ## Overview
+- Safe and secure authentication with Firebase.
-- With Shopy, you can browse and purchase a wide collection of products, easily manage your shopping cart and wishlist, and securely complete purchases with integrated Stripe payment options.
-Shopy saves your preferences and cart data to your account, allowing you to seamlessly access your shopping experience across any device.
-You can explore products by category, and review your past orders.
+- Explore, search and filter a wide collection of products and categories,
+- Save your preferences and cart data to your account, and access them across any device.
+- Securely complete purchases with integrated Stripe payment getaway and view your orders.

 ## Features
 - **Project Planning & Clean Architecture:**